After abandoning his life due to gambling debts, Michael Chambers (Peter Gallagher) has come back home for his mothers’ marriage.

 Maybe it is because I had watched it recently, but I was amazed by how similar the central motivations and dynamics were between Chambers and his ex-wife, to Danny Ocean’s in Ocean’s Eleven.
 The film is like a smaller, more sombre take on a crime story based around a personal relationship.

 The Underneath is not a bad film.
-But at the end of the film, it felt like an interesting technical expression of a theme, but a bit inert as a drama.
+But at the end of the running time, it felt like an interesting technical expression of a theme, but a bit inert as a drama.

 If you enjoy something I wrote, and want to support my writing, here’s a link for tips!